gerakul/FastSql/README.md

 # FastSql
-Light-weight, flexible and easy to use C# library to retrieve, write (including bulk insert) and copy data in SQL databases.
+Light-weight, flexible and easy to use C# library to retrieve and manipulate (including bulk copy) data in SQL databases.